MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Compute Engine
 - Kubernetes Engine
-where you choose infrastructure of which your application runs (VMs for Compute, Containers for Kubernetes).
+where you choose the infrastructure of which your application runs (VMs for Compute, Containers for Kubernetes).
 If you do not want to focus on infrastructure at all, but want to focus on your code, use App Engine for that.

 PaaS = Platform as a Service.
 The App Engine manages the hardware and networking infrastructure, required to run the code.
-To deploy an application on App Engine, you just add your code to App Engine and App Engine service takes care of the rest.
+To deploy an application on App Engine, you just add your code to App Engine and the App Engine service takes care of the rest.

 Built-in services: